 Adelaide Health Technology Assessment (AHTA) undertakes comprehensive evidence-based assessments of health technology and interventions to inform policy and practice.
 We work closely with the federal health department, and those in each state, assessing the suitability of health interventions, technologies and services for public funding by the health system.

-Situated in the heart of the new Adelaide BioMed City on North Terrace, alongside the new Royal Adelaide Hospital (nRAH) and South Australian Health and Medical Research Institute (SAHMRI), the Adelaide Health and Medical Sciences (AHMS) building has been designed to transform the way our students learn, enhance the student experience and prepare future health care leaders for professional practice.
+Situated in the heart of the Adelaide BioMed City on North Terrace, alongside the Royal Adelaide Hospital and South Australian Health and Medical Research Institute (SAHMRI), the Adelaide Health and Medical Sciences (AHMS) building is designed to transform the way our students learn, enhance the student experience and prepare future health care leaders for professional practice.

 Donating your body to science is one of the greatest gifts one can give to make a lasting contribution to the education and training of our current and future health professionals and to advance science through research.
 The Adelaide Medical School operates a central mortuary facility on behalf of the universities in South Australia for the acceptance of all bodies donated to science.